-1. In order to capitalize on current multifamily property valuations the Partnership may call most of its bond investments thereby requiring a sale or refinancing to occur.
+1. In order to capitalize on current multifamily property valuations the Partnership may call certain of its bond investments thereby requiring a sale or refinancing to occur.
 This will allow the Partnership to realize additional returns up to the amount of accrued contingent interest on its bond investment.
 It may also allow the Partnership to realize payment of taxable loans outstanding which are currently considered under-performing or non-performing assets,

 - 2. The proceeds received from these transactions would be redeployed into other tax exempt multifamily oriented investments.
-Through this redeployment Cash Available for Distribution ("CAD") is expected to increase by investing in assets that will generate a higher current income as compared to some current investments.
-The Partnership will likely expand its bond investments well beyond traditional "80/20" bonds, and - 3.
-The Partnership may be able to use a higher quality investment portfolio to obtain higher leverage to be used to acquire additional investments.
+Through this redeployment Cash Available for Distribution ("CAD") is expected to increase by investing in assets that will generate higher income.
+The Partnership will likely expand its bond investments beyond traditional "80/20" bonds, which require at least twenty percent of the units of these properties to be leased to tenants with incomes that are at or below eighty percent of the median income, and - 3.
+The Partnership may be able to use a higher quality investment portfolio as leverage in acquiring additional investments.